robbrucks/linux-academy-ex280/CLI-notes.md

 ## Viewing objects in a project

-* See objects in a project
+* See objects in a project (not really -everything-)

       oc get all

 * Get all pods in a project

       oc get pods
-      oc get pods -o wide       # get more info oc get pods -n <project>  # show pods for a different project
+      oc get pods -o wide       # get more info - node info oc get pods -n <project>  # show pods for a different project

 * Get current project status